Git Workflow¶

 Main-to-staging sync conflict¶

-After a PR merges to main, the post-main-merge.yml workflow auto-merges main into staging.
+After a PR merges to main, post-main-merge.yml auto-merges main into staging.
 If this fails due to a conflict, the workflow posts a warning comment on the PR.
-To resolve manually:
+Resolve manually:

 git checkout staging